-In addition to the invention of Story Running, a unique, innovative running experience, and the launch of the Libra Smartscale later in the year, another milestone was reached when Axel Springer bought a large portion of the company’s shares.
+In addition to the invention of Story Running, a unique, innovative running experience, and the launch of the Libra Smartscale later in the year, another milestone was reached when the German publishing house, Axel Springer, bought a large portion of the company’s shares.

 With 24-hour activity tracker Orbit the first Runtastic wearable was launched.
 The armband tracked steps, active minutes, served as a display for the Runtastic app and even tracked sleep cycles and quality at night.